kchatlosh/digiethicsDRI/institutional.md

 ## Belmont Report

 National Research Act of 1974

-Est. the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research
+Established by the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research

 **3 core principles:**
 * Respect for persons